Domestic military deployments by the second Trump administration: Other cities

-Reception
+Response

-Political opposition
+Political leaders

 Local leaders denounced the moves.
-Chicago mayor Brandon Johnson warns it could "inflame tensions" and undermine trust in law enforcement.
+Chicago mayor Brandon Johnson warned it could "inflame tensions between residents and law enforcement".
 Pritzker calls it an "authoritarian power grab" with no emergency justification.
 House Minority Leader Hakeem Jeffries accuses Trump of manufacturing a crisis.
 D.C. mayor Muriel Bowser and others highlight pre-existing crime drops and argue troops lack proper training for policing.

+Six Democratic lawmakers urged members of the U.S. military to disobey illegal orders in a video posted on social media.
+Later, they said that the FBI had opened an investigation into them.
+Senator Elissa Slotkin of Michigan, one of the six, called the move a "scare tactic" by Trump.

+On December 11, the Senate Armed Services Committee held a hearing where USNORTHCOM Commander Gregory Guillot and Defense Department officials were questioned about the National Guard deployments and service members being given orders that violate the enlistment oath.

-Legal issues
+Legal challenges

-Deployments in D.C. leverage unique federal control over the capital, but expansions elsewhere may require invoking the Insurrection Act or declaring emergencies to federalize state National Guards, potentially bypassing governors.
+Some legal commentators have suggested that the deployments in the District of Columbia leverage unique federal control over the capital, but expansions elsewhere may require invoking the Insurrection Act or declaring emergencies to federalize state National Guards, potentially bypassing governors.
 Critics argue these are politically motivated, targeting Democratic cities for "theater and intimidation."